bk/avecdoc/content/components/admonition.md

 !!! success
     This is a success message.
 We are happy to tell you that it is green.

+!!! neutral
+    This is a low-key message with a muted heading and border color.
+Its color varies depending on the theme.

 The structure of an admonition is as follows:

 ```html